Self-Service Search for Performance

 Self-service search for Machines

-You can access the Machines based self-service view from the Search menu in your CAS service.
+You can access the Machines based self-service view from the Search menu in your Citrix Analytics.
 In the list of services on the Search tab, under the Performance section, select Machines.
 The Machines based self-service view is also available when you drill down from black hole machines.
 To access the view, on the User experience dashboard, in the Failure Insights section, click the Black hole machines number.

-Status: Status of the machine -
+Status: Last known machine state -

 - Sustained CPU Spikes: Number of CPU spikes in the selected time period.
 Each CPU spike refers to sustained CPU utilization above the threshold of 80% for 5 min or more.